antixenoinitiative/axiwiki/cold-orbiting.md

 1. You are moving perpendicular to the Thargoid’s facing direction with sufficient speed.
 2. Your ship’s effective heat is below 20% (Heatsinks, Thermal Vent Beam or Silent Running)

-Cold orbiting can be used in different phases of the fight, While waiting for a shield to drop, cold orbiting can be maintained with a Thermal Vent Beam.
+Cold orbiting can be used in different phases of the fight, While waiting for a shield to drop, cold orbiting can be maintained with a thermal vent Beam.
 During a Gauss attack run you will require constant heatsinks to avoid going above 20% heat.

 To effectively cold orbit, you will need to be able to comfortably fly in **Flight Assist Off** mode.